-Being Singapore’s first civil airport, the Old Kallang Airport was officially opened in June 1937.
-It took a total of five years and $8 million for the airport to be built on the reclaimed lands of the swampy Kallang Basin.
+The former Kallang Airport, Singapore’s first civil airport, was officially opened in June 1937.
+It took a total of six years and $8 million for the airport to be built on the reclaimed lands of Kallang Basin, which was formerly a huge mangrove swamp filled with crocodiles and mosquitoes.
+Thousands of tons of clay subsoil were transported to Kallang Basin – it took almost 6.2 million cubic metres to fill the dense swamp.

-The early civil planes were landed at Seletar airport, built in the late 1920s, which was the main airbase for the Royal Air Force.
+The early civil planes were landed at Seletar airport, which was built in the late 1920s and was the main airbase for the Royal Air Force (RAF).
 In 1931, the Governor of Singapore Sir Cecil Clementi (1875-1947) proposed a location at Kallang Basin to serve as a new international airport to serve mainly commercial airplanes.

 When the Japanese invaded from the north, Kallang Airport became the only operational airfield for the British to launch their fighters, due to Seletar, Sembawang and Tengah airbases being fall within the firing ranges of the Japanese artillery at Johor.